leefm0204/sherpa-onnx-Nodejs-Generate-and-Translate-Subtitle/README.md

 The script will create new SRT files with `-targetLanguage` suffix (e.g., `movie-zh.srt`) under same folder.

 ### Using the Web Interface

 Start the server:
 ```bash
 node server.js
 ```

 Access the web interface at `http://localhost:3000` to manage transcription and translation tasks.

+## System Requirements

+- Node.js 14.0 or higher
+- FFmpeg and FFprobe (automatically installed via npm dependencies)
+- Sherpa-Onnx models (automatically downloaded)
+- Minimum 2GB RAM recommended for optimal performance

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.